Creamy Pumpkin Chipotle Soup with Savory Pie Crust Croutons.

 To serve the soup

-- Serve the soup into soup bowls, top each with two tablespoons of sour cream or greek yogurt, a tablespoon of toasted pumpkin seeds and top with the pie crust croutons.
+Serve the soup into soup bowls, top each with two tablespoons or so of sour cream or Greek yogurt, a sprinkling of toasted pumpkin seeds and top with the pie crust croutons.
 Serve soup hot!

 This soup really is perfect as a Thanksgiving starter or for any chilly fall or winter day day.
-And the savory pie crust croutons make for great snacks and are like little flaky buttery crackers.
+These croutons are great way to use up leftover pie dough scraps too.